s-navin/TinkeringLab/NLP Query Tool/README.md

 improve the customer experience on their website.
 In particular, rather than customers having to navigate through FAQ pages, they would prefer customers to be able to type in a question and get a relevant answer.

-e.g. Laks just recently bought an EV and wants to use Shell’s Recharge Network to charge his EV during a road trip.
+e.g. Chiru just recently bought an EV and wants to use Shell’s Recharge Network to charge his EV during a road trip.
 - Customer query : I want to download the Shell Recharge app, where can I find it?
 - System’s answer: From Google Play and App store